OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/deployed-env/overview.md

 and perhaps also be distributed separately, especially Linux versions.
 Also, the StateCU GUI is out of date and needs updated.
 Need to prioritize within the OpenCDSS effort.**

+>_[JHB] The current StateCU GUI is VB code, rewritten __ only where it had to be__ from the original VB6.
+In other words, a lot of the original VB6 code is still in there - but it compiled, so it was left alone.
+It is not modern era VB.NET at all.
+Therefore it can't be compiled __except__ on the LRE computer given to DWR.
+Kelley T or Mary H has it._

+>_[JHB] When I started working on StateCU, we (LRE) moved both the FORTRAN and VB6 code into the Visual Studio environment and begn using Intel FORTRAN.
+Later I separated the FORTRAN StateCU code from Visual Studio, and modified it to be amenable to other compilers like gfortran.
+At that time at LRE, we were not using a version control system, so complete sets of StateCU code for each version were kept in carefully named folders.
+StateCU FORTRAN code was finally added to a version control system (git) much later, but StateCU code was changing infrequently by that time._

+>_[JHB] Here is my 2 cents re: the GUI.
+It's too late to still be considering fixing/rebuilding a platform specific GUI.
+The next generation should be a web based GUI with the FORTRAN StateCU code batch/shell executable at it's core.
+A generic web based GUI for legacy FORTRAN batch models could be built first and then reused/leveraged as a starting point for specific GUI applications like a StateCU GUI._

 ## StateCU 32 and 64 Bit Executable Considerations

 The StateCU software is a Fortran program that is compiled to a 32-bit static executable using the `gfortran` compiler.